Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 ## Analysing Interactions
 ### Hydrogen bonding
-- Use Olex2 ’s htab command to locate the hydrogen bonds; (use help htab to find more information).
+- Use Olex2 's htab command to locate the hydrogen bonds; (use help htab to find more information).
 Type htab --g to automati-cally calculate and generate the resulting hydrogen bonded structure.
 To return to just viewing the asymmetric unit type fuse (note that Olex2 will display HTABs disregarding their validity).

 ### p-p interactions
 To analyse all p-p interactions associated with the asymmetric unit automatically type pipi --g.
 Type fuse to return to the asymmetric unit.
 This is also available under View | Geometry | Analyse p-p Interactions.